15 Powerful Ways Birth Doulas Support Partners during Labor

 Alternatively, sometimes partners feel like a deer in headlights during labor.
 A doula can help remind partners of questions they had wanted to ask or requests they wanted to make, even when it feels intimidating to speak up in the moment.

 After birth, we remain a resource for parents.
-In our case, we also offer in-home lactation help, sleep consulting, and general postpartum support to help families adjust to life with their new little one.
+In our case, we also offer in-home lactation and feeding consults, sleep counseling, and general postpartum support to help families adjust to life with their new little one.

 Get our free guide: